Content Author's Note:

 The Method

-The TWI Trainer trains the group members in how to break down jobs into their constituent processes.
+Participants are taught how to break down jobs into their constituent processes.
 They question details and develop new methods by eliminating, combining, and rearranging these details.

 The Outcomes